JuliaGeo/CFTime.jl/README.md

 ```

 You can replace in the example above the type `DateTime360Day` by the string `"360_day"` (the name according to the CF conversion).

+# Acknowledgments

+Thanks to Jeff Whitaker and [contributors](https://github.com/Unidata/cftime/graphs/contributors) for python's [cftime](https://github.com/Unidata/cftime) released under the MIT license which has helped the developpement of this package.